 What interests him are less so photorealistic representations of his subjects (though capturing likeness is critical to him), but moreso the exploration of the landscape of the human face, with many often beginning to look like topographical surveys of people.

-He has spent the last 5 or so years primarily creating black and white portraits of characters from popular culture franchises from film and television, such as Star Wars, Game of Thrones and The Terminator amongst others.
+He has spent the last 5 or so years primarily creating black and white graphite portraits of characters from popular culture franchises from film and television, such as Star Wars, Game of Thrones and The Terminator amongst others.
+And his work as an portrait artist continues with Topps Company Ltd (the worldwide trading card company) as an official Star Wars Sketchcard Artist.

 In 2010, Vaid started his journey into the world of entertainment.
 He joined the Theatre company Aks Arts London after auditioning for and winning the lead role in the short play Ding!, which formed part of the company's Winter cocktail play at the Cockpit Theatre in Marylebone.
 From there, he went on to not only act for the company but write original material (as well as continuing to adapt existing plays).
 He has worked as an actor since, from student and indie productions to studio features and television shows.